 With our decade-long experience in medical record review services, here we discuss the best way to organize medical records and how to summarize medical records to provide reliable medical record review for law firms and insurance companies.

 What is Medical Record Review?

-A medical record is a piece of evidence containing the accident history, injury data, diagnosis history as well as treatment history.
+A medical record is a piece of evidence containing the accident history, injury data, diagnosis history as well as treatment history much needed to prove claims.
 Reviewing and analyzing a medical record is one of the vital processes in a medical-legal environment.
 In personal injury claims, medical records reviews help the attorneys to extract the strengths and weaknesses of the case.

-There are three kinds of sample of medical records that both patients and doctors frequently use: personal medical history (PHR), digital health record (EMR) digital health record (EHR).
+There are three kinds of samples of medical records that both patients and doctors frequently use: personal medical history (PHR), digital health record (EMR) digital health record (EHR).

 Legal nurse consultant reviews also help the life insurance underwriters to determine the eligibility and premium of the applicant.
 For calculating the life expectancy of the applicant, it is important to review medical records.

 Usually, medical records are voluminous, and it needs an expert to investigate.
 To review medical records, it is mandatory for the medical records review expert to have soft skills and subject knowledge.
 A medical record and a review of medical records are inseparable parts of winning litigation.
 Reading medical records to review needs professional training.

 A medical record review company offering medical record review services for law firms follows the below process model:

 - Medical Records Retrieval: The law firm or insurance firm retrieves the medical records from treating healthcare providers with valid HIPAA authorization from the applicant/claimant.
 Sometimes, even top medical records retrieval companies for lawyers assist law firms in medical record retrieval.

 - Medical Record Analysis and Review: A physician or a legal nurse reviewer will conduct medical record reviews in an unbiased and factual manner.